Zexxerd/Bubbles/readme.md

 Next, use your terminal to clone this repository to your computer.
 After that, enter its directory, type `make gfx`, and then type `make` or `make debug`.
 The whole process will look something like this:
 ```
-#Install CEdev to home directory
+#Install CEdev to home directory first
+#then:
 cd desired_directory
 git clone "https://github.com/Zexxerd/Bubbles.git"
 cd bubbles